Purpose

 Append

-Under this strategy, the new data will be appended to the Dataset in its original form without any modifications.
+Under Append strategy all observed input data will be appended to the Dataset in its original form, without any modifications.